perkinsml/flower-image-classifier/README.md

        ├── valid                            # Parent folder of images used for model validation └── test                             # Parent folder of images used for model testing
 </code></pre>
-<p> The training loss, validation loss and validation accuracy are printed to screen as the model trains - see example below:
+<p> The training loss, validation loss and validation accuracy are printed to screen as the model trains - see example below:</p>

 ![metrics display example](https://github.com/perkinsml/flower-image-classifier/blob/master/images/metrics_display_example.png)

 <p>After training is complete, the accuracy on the (hold-out) test set will be calculated and printed to screen.
 The model checkpoint will then be saved to the same folder as the <code>train.py</code> script.</p>